Student-centric advice and objective recommendations

 One of the first questions you will need to answer is regarding your budget.
 We recommend that you talk to your parents to see what is doable for your family.
-SAT and ACT tutor fees can range wildly from $10-20 per hour to “comprehensive” packages that cost thousands of dollars.
+SAT and ACT tutor fees can range wildly from free to $10-20 per hour to “comprehensive” packages that cost thousands of dollars.
+Research a variety of tutoring companies, including free ones like UPchieve, to find your best financial match.

 The great thing about the internet is that high-quality test prep tutor can be accessed anytime and anywhere.
 In-person vs. online tutoring is a personal decision and depends on your style.
 Are you comfortable working with someone over Skype or video chat?
 Or do you prefer to communicate with someone “live” and in-person?